adonisjs/v6-docs/content/docs/digging_deeper/mail.md

+---
+summary: Learn how to send emails from your AdonisJS application using the @adonisjs/mail package.
+---

 # Mail

 You can send emails from your AdonisJS application using the `@adonisjs/mail` package.
 The mail package is built on top of [Nodemailer](https://nodemailer.com/), bringing the following quality of life improvements over Nodemailer.